mbannert/morebeachvolley/src/content/features/en/feature-2.md

 ---
 title: 'Stay in the looooop.'
-teaser:  "Abonniere den Community Newsletter.
-Bleib über unseren Community Effort informiert.
-News, 4 mal pro Jahr.
-No Spam."
+teaser:  "Subscribe to the Community Newsletter.
+Stay informed.
+News, (max.)
+4 times per year.
+No spam."
 icon: "info"
 ---